axieinfinity/ronin-documentation/docs/validators/setup/testnet/non-validator.md

 ### System requirements

-Recommended system requirements for running an archive node on the Saigon testnet:
+Recommended system requirements for running a non-validator node on the Saigon testnet:

-* 4-core CPU
+* 4 CPU cores
 * 8 GB RAM
-* 250 GB SSD
+* 100 GB SSD
 * x86-64 architecture

 These hardware requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
-The size of your Ronin node will also grow over time.
+The size of your node will also grow over time.

 ## Install the node

 1. Set up directories:

-  Create a ronin directory:
+  Create a node directory:

   ```
   mkdir ~/ronin